paulross/PythonExtensionPatterns/doc/sphinx/source/refcount_and_containers.rst

 Reference Counts and Python Containers
 ======================================

-Given the descriptions of *New*, *Stolen* and *Borrowed* references described in the preceeding chapter, this chapter looks in more detail of how the Python C API works with different containers.
+The descriptions of *New*, *Stolen* and *Borrowed* references were described in the preceding chapter.
+This chapter looks in more detail of how the Python C API works with different containers, tuple, list, set and dict.

-Of particular interest is *Setters*, *Getters* and the behaviour of ``Py_BuildValue``.
+Of particular interest is *Setters*, *Getters* and the behaviour of ``Py_BuildValue`` for each of those containers.
+This chapter also clarifies the Python documentation where it is inaccurate or misleading.

 Buckle up.